 As these families flee Afghanistan, many will arrive without their worldly possessions.
 Your donation today will be allocated directly to help ensure their needs are met with safe housing, food and clothing.

 Your in-kind donations are so helpful!
 As refugees arrive, each family comes with varying needs.
-Once you sign up for an item, a staff member will be in touch within 3-5 business days to update you on delivery information.

 As we learn a new family or individual is arriving, we update items needed.
 Check out the donation lists for Afghan arrivals and sign up to donate.